gidger/rpi-led-nhl-scoreboard/README.md

     cd rpi-led-nhl-scoreboard
     ```

-1. **If you're using a Raspberry Pi 4, skip this step.** If you're using a Raspberry Pi Zero 2W, 3B, or older, you'll need to update [gpio_slowdown in config.yaml](https://github.com/gidger/rpi-led-nhl-scoreboard/blob/c5b3245fc0115a5dd3719e4db59fd35350ff7c8d/config.yaml#L23) to prevent flickering.
+1. **If you're using a Raspberry Pi 4, skip this step.** If you're using a Raspberry Pi Zero 2W, 3B, or older, you'll need to update hardware_config.gpio_slowdown in config.yaml to prevent flickering.
 It's recommended that you reduce the value by 1 each test and try every option to see what looks best for your hardware.

-1. **If you completed Step 0, skip this step.** If not, you'll need to update [hardware_mapping in config.yaml](https://github.com/gidger/rpi-led-nhl-scoreboard/blob/c5b3245fc0115a5dd3719e4db59fd35350ff7c8d/config.yaml#L24) to match the following:
+1. **If you completed Step 0, skip this step.** If not, you'll need to update hardware_config.hardware_mapping in config.yaml to match the following:
     ```yaml
     hardware_mapping: 'adafruit-hat'
     ```

+1. Update config.yaml with your preferred scoreboard behaviour.
+Don't worry, you can freely edit these settings at any time.
+Recommend setting a favourite team at the minimum.
+See the [Configuration](#config) section for more details.

 1. Start scoreboard.
 It will start running shortly after entering the below command.
-The scoreboard will also automatically run after a reboot.
+The scoreboard will automatically restart after a Raspberry Pi reboot.
     ```bash
     docker compose up -d
     ```